 But when the first cold snap hits you realize there is a problem.
 All the heat is concentrated in the room where the furnace is located.
 The rest of the house is cold.
 "No problem", says the furnace salesman.
 "Just keep the doors to each room open and the heat will trickle-down to all the other rooms."

 Again he is right.
-Even the room farthest from the furnace will be warmer that it otherwise would be if there was no heat source at all.
+Even the room farthest from the furnace will be warmer than it otherwise would be if there was no heat source at all.
 The furnace has raised the temperature in all rooms.
 Maybe the temperature did not rise equally, but all rooms felt a 'rising tide' of heat compared to a house with no heat at all.
 And this happened at a much lower cost than several fireplaces.

 The very important element that the furnace salesman didn't tell you about is the 'ventilation system'.
-This is the fan and ductwork that distribute the heat from the furnace all around the house.
+This is the fan and ductwork that distributes the heat from the furnace all around the house.
 It's true that adding such a distribution system does add inefficiencies.
 The fan and ductwork cost quite a bit of money upfront to install.
 They also use more energy on a day-to-day basis, so they add an ongoing expense.

-If you measure a heating system's value based solely on its ability to produce the most heat at the lowest cost, a furnace without a distribution system is clearly the winner.
-But if you measure a heating system's value based on how well it improves the lives of everyone in the house, while still keeping costs low, then the furnace with the distribution system is a much better option than a furnace alone.
+When you measure a heating system's value based solely on its ability to produce the most heat at the lowest cost, a furnace without a distribution system is clearly the winner.
+But when you measure a heating system's value based on how well it improves the lives of everyone in the house, while still keeping costs low, then the furnace with the distribution system is a much better option than a furnace alone.

 Even with all the added costs and inefficiencies of the distribution system, the furnace with the distribution system is still much more efficient overall than having a fireplace in each room.

 This concept applies more generally as well.
 Yes, distribution systems by themselves are inefficient.
 But when used with the most efficient generation-method possible, the combined system is still much more efficient than most other options.